 This type of ecommerce happens when transactions are carried out online between companies and public administration.

-This type of e commerce has seen an increase in recent years with the increased investment in e-government.
+This type of e commerce has seen an increase in recent years with the due to increasing investment in e-government.

 6. Consumer-to-Administration (C2A)